Brush rabbit: Behavior

 Brush rabbits forage alone or in small groups.
 They can be seen sunning in the mid-morning, but are otherwise secretive and wary.
 They thump the ground with their back feet when startled.

 The brush rabbit feeds mainly on grasses and forbs, especially green clover.
 It also eats berries and browses on shrubs.

 A trapping study of the brush rabbit in the Berkeley Hills in Northern California indicated that males had larger home ranges than females at all times of the year, and especially in May when females were moving the least.
 The home ranges of the brush rabbit are estimated to average just under 1 acre for males and just under 0.5 acre for females.
 The shapes of these home ranges are usually circular, but depending on the vegetation, can differ in size and shape.
 Range use probably is not circular in shape or uniform, but rather consists of a series of runways that directly connects high-use areas within brush habitat.
 Intraspecific sociospatial behavior appears to be variable and may reflect local resource conditions.
 Several rabbits have been observed to feed in the same area simultaneously, but maintained interindividual distances of 1 to 24 ft before aggressive chases occurred.
 Females tended to not overlap, while males showed relatively extensive overlapping; this may indicate that females are territorial.
 Groups of brush rabbits may serve social purposes, such as predator detection, but this has not been proven.

 Reproduction

 The brush rabbit's breeding season varies from north to south.
 In Oregon, breeding begins in February and ends in August, while in California it begins in December and ends in May or June.
 Litter size also varies between regions.
 Studies have found the average litter size in Oregon to be 2.8, in northern and central California to be 3.5, and in west central California to be 4.0.
 The brush rabbit is one of the less fecund members of the genus, producing about 15 young in five to six litters per year.
-The gestation period of the brush rabbit female is about 22 days, and kits are altricial.
+The gestation period of the brush rabbit is about 27 days, and kits are altricial.
+Male brush rabbits breed from around October to November through June to July.
+The brush rabbit's most reproductive activity occurs from January to April.
+In the areas of San Francisco, pregnant female brush rabbits can be found from the first week of December until the ends of June.
+Female brush rabbits have about four litters per year.